Otto Kretschmer: Postwar career, and later life

 On 1 December 1955, Kretschmer joined West Germany's navy, at the time named the Bundesmarine (Federal Navy), holding the rank of Fregattenkapitän (Commander).
 He participated in the second officers' training course held at the former NS-Ordensburg Sonthofen.
 (Note: The Ordensburg Sonthofen was later renamed Generaloberst-Beck-Kaserne.)
 There, he became inspection group leader at the acceptance organization.
 On 16 June 1956, he was tasked with the creation of 1.
 Geleitgeschwader (1st Escort Squadron) which he commanded from 3 January to 15 October 1957.
 He then attended a training course (16 October 1957 – 28 February 1958) for amphibious forces in the United States.

 From 1 March to 31 October 1958, Kretschmer served as Admiralstabsoffizier (Asto—officer of the admiralty staff) with the Fleet Command.
 On 1 November 1958, he was transferred to the position of commander of the Bundesmarines Amphibische Streitkräfte ("amphibious forces"), a position he held until 15 January 1962.
 During this command, he was promoted to Kapitän zur See (captain at sea/captain) on 12 December 1958.
 On 16 January 1962, Kretschmer was appointed head of the department for naval task force training and naval tactics with the Führungsstab der Marine (Navy Staff) with the Federal Ministry of Defence.
 On 28 August 1963, he was transferred to the NATO Defense College in Paris.
 Kretschmer served in this function until 18 June 1964 when he was appointed chief-of-staff of the Befehlshaber der Seestreitkräfte der Nordsee (German national Commander Naval Forces North Sea).
-On 1 June 1965, he was promoted to Flottillenadmiral (flotilla admiral/Commodore/Rear Admiral), a rank which he initially held on probation.
+On 1 June 1965, he was promoted to Konteradmiral (flotilla admiral/Commodore/Rear Admiral), a rank which he initially held on probation.
 That day, he was made chief-of-staff of the NATO command COMNAVBALTAP at Kiel, taking command on 15 June.
-Six months later, on 15 December, he officially became Flottillenadmiral.
+Six months later, on 15 December, he officially became Konteradmiral.
 His command ended on 31 March 1969.
 The next day, Kretschmer was transferred to the Amt für Militärkunde (Department of Military Studies), retiring on 30 September 1970.

 While on holiday in Bavaria in the summer of 1998, Kretschmer died in an accident while boating on the Danube to celebrate his 50th wedding anniversary, at the age of 86.
 He was on a holiday cruise from Regensburg to Budapest when he tried climbing some almost vertical steps.
 A fall caused fatal head injuries.
 He died on 5 August 1998 at a hospital in Straubing.
 His body was cremated, and following a funeral ceremony at Hinte, his ashes were scattered at sea.